TodePond/pigen-palace/TASKS.md

 ## High priority

-- keyframe animation system
-- rig up the handle to the interactable object
-- measure spinning and make it make music
+- measure spinning
+  - swap animations
+  - play music
 - deploy it on the internet
+- hover the thing

 ## Low priority

 - pigen palace landing page
 - make the handle keep spinning when you let go
+- tired animation